Why Is Beef So Expensive in 2026? (And What Families Can Do About It)

 How Long Does It Take to Rebuild the U.S. Cattle Herd?

-One factor often overlooked is simply more people eating beef.
 In 1980, the U.S. population was roughly 226.5 million.
-Today, it’s about 344.2 million — a 51% increase.
+Today it’s about 344.2 million (a 51% increase) all competing for a shrinking beef supply.

 More people means higher demand for the same limited supply, which naturally contributes to rising prices.